 Frequently Asked Questions

-As a parent or family member, you may be concerned about your student’ experience at college.
+As a family member, you may be concerned about your student’s experience at college.
 For your student, making the transition from high school or a community college, to a four-year university may seem like a big change.
-The fraternity and sorority community can help provide a stable experience and network to support your student through this transition.
-Nevertheless, there may be some questions you’d like answered so you can better support your son or daughter in their choice to join a fraternity or sorority.
-Some frequently asked questions and their answers are listed below:
+The fraternity and sorority community can help provide stablity through their transition to network, connect to campus, and find support.
+Nevertheless, there may be some questions you’d like answered so you can better support your student in their choice to join a fraternity or sorority.
+Some frequently asked questions and their answers are listed below.
+Also, please feel free to watch this video created by Phi Delta Theta Fraternity that highlights parents' perspective on their fraternity experience.

-Will my student's academics be compromised if they join a Greek chapter?
+Will my student's academics be compromised if they join a fraternity or sorority?

-Greek students promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
-Involvement in a fraternity or sorority can affect academics in a POSITIVE way.
-Fraternity and Sorority organizations at the U historically have higher GPAs than their non-Greek peers.
-Take a look at the last few grade reports, here!
+Greek students promote scholarship by providing academic resources to their members including tutoring, academic advisors, study groups, scholarships, and awards.
+Involvement in a fraternity or sorority can affect academics in a positive way.
+Fraternities and sororities at the U historically have higher GPAs than their non-Greek peers.
+Since fraternities and sororities have GPA requirements to stay invovled, this provides an additional level of accountability.

 What kind of time commitment will this take?

-Participating in any extracurricular activity always requires an investment of one's time.
-Research has shown that involved college students are more likely to graduate and they report greater satisfaction with their college experience.
-Through his or her Greek involvement, your student will learn how to balance academics, work, campus involvement, and social commitments.
-The time commitment at the U varies from chapter to chapter, but the first semester will likely be one of the busiest times.
-After initiation, expectations vary, but each chapter has weekly required meetings as well as other mandatory events (community service, initiation, etc.) that are scheduled well in advance.
+Participating in any cocurricular activity always requires an investment of one's time.
+Research has shown that involved college students are more likely to graduate and they report greater satisfaction with their college experience if they were involved.
+Through Greek involvement, your student will learn how to balance academics, work, campus involvement, and social commitments.
+The time commitment varies from chapter to chapter, but the first semester will likely be one of the busiest times.
+After initiation, expectations vary, but each chapter has weekly required meetings as well as other mandatory events (community service, initiation, etc.) that are scheduled and communicated well in advance.
 As with any commitment, the more time your student is able to put into being involved in their chapter, the more they will get out of the experience.

 What role does alcohol play?

-Alcohol abuse is unhealthy and inconsistent with fraternity ideals.
-All fraternities and sororities are expected to uphold state and city laws in addition to university, fraternity/sorority, and IFC/MGC/NPC governing council policies regarding consumption of alcohol.
-Each organization has strict rules regarding alcohol for social events, consumption of alcohol by underage members and guests.
+The misuse of alcohol is unhealthy and inconsistent with fraternity ideals.
+All fraternities and sororities are expected to uphold federal, state, and city laws in addition to university, fraternity/sorority, and IFC/CPCgoverning council policies regarding consumption of alcohol.
+Each organization has strict rules regarding alcohol at social events and the consumption of alcohol by underage members and guests.
 Today's fraternities and sororities strive to promote responsibility concerning alcohol consumption.
+We find it to be helpful if you talk with your student about alcohol before they start their college experience.

 What about hazing?

 All fraternity and sorority members experience a period of orientation.
-During this time, your student and other new members will participate in weekly meetings to learn about the university and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates) and the initiated members.
-ALL FRATERNITY AND SORORITY POLICIES FORBID HAZING, and are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
+During this time your student, and other new members, will participate in weekly meetings to learn about the University and the fraternity/sorority's history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates are also terms you might hear from your student) and the initiated members.
+All fraternities and sororities have polices that forbid hazing, and we are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
 This period will assist your student in overcoming some of the concerns about success in college.
-Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, the Office of the Dean of Students, and the governing councils.
+Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, Office of the Dean of Students, the Office of Fraternity & Sorority Life, and the governing councils.
 The University of Utah has a zero-tolerance policy regarding hazing.

 How are chapters managed?
 Who is actually in charge?

 Fraternity and sorority members are elected to officer positions and manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees and by alumni advisors.
-All of our fraternities and sororities are also part of an (inter)national organization that offers support, advice, and direction through paid professional staff members and regional volunteers.
-Additionally, the Office of the Dean of Student has two staff members and one graduate assistant has who are charged with supporting the organizations and students involved in fraternities and sororities.
+All of our fraternities and sororities are also part of an inter/national organization that offers support, advice, and direction through paid professional staff members and regional volunteers.
+Additionally, the Office of Fraternity & Sorority Life has professional staff members who are charged with supporting the organizations and students involved in fraternities and sororities.